9 Places You May Miss Cleaning in the Bathroom

 Inside the Drawers

 Bathroom drawers are often full of many products so we don’t take the time to pull everything out and wipe them down.
 With time, these drawers fill up with hair, spilled makeup, dust, and other products.
-Take the time to empty out the drawers and wipe them down then re-organize them.
+Take the time to empty the drawers and wipe them down then re-organize them.
 Make this task much quicker by lining your drawers with a cloth that can be put in the laundry and replaced once clean as well as using organizers in your drawers.

 Professional Grout Cleaning